redstone99/hass-alert2/README.md

 - **Native event-based alerting**.
 No need to approximate it with conditions and time windows.
 - **Expressive condition-based alerts**
    - **Templates**.
 No need for extra binary sensors.
 Also means the logic for an alert is in one place in your config file, which makes it easier to manage.
    - **Split on/off**.
 Separately specify how a condition alert turns on & off.
+- **Notification control**
    - **Snooze / disable / throttle notifications**.
 Handy for noisy sensors or while developing your alerts.
    - **Template notifiers**.
 Dynamically specify who gets notified.
+   - **Supersedes**.
+You can stage alerts to avoid redundant notifications from related alerts.
+   - **Persistent notification details**.
+In your HA dashboard, you can view past alert firings as well as the message text sent in notifications.
 - **Generator patterns**.
 Dynamically define multiple similar alerts, with wildcard support.
 - **UI**
    - Create or edit alerts via the UI.
 Also reload YAML without restarting HA.
    - Overview card showing recently active alerts and custom, dynamic messages.
-- **Persistent notification details**.
-In your HA dashboard, you can view past alert firings as well as the message text sent in notifications.
 - **Hysteresis**.
 Reduce spurious alerts as sensors fluctuate.

 Suggestions welcome!
 Start a [Discussion](https://github.com/redstone99/hass-alert2/discussions) or file an [Issue](https://github.com/redstone99/hass-alert2/issues).
 Or follow the [development thread](https://community.home-assistant.io/t/alert2-a-new-alerting-component).